IBM-Bluemix-Docs/sap-netweaver/sap-setting-up-infrastructure.md

 ## Ordering your server
 {: order-server}

 Use the following steps to order your {{site.data.keyword.baremetal_short}}.
-Additional information can be found under [Configuring your bare metal server](https://console.bluemix.net/docs/bare-metal/configuring.html#configuring-your-bare-metal-server).
+Additional information can be found under [Building a custom bare metal server](https://console.bluemix.net/docs/bare-metal/baremetal-provision.html#building-a-custom-bare-metal-server).

 1. Log in to the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com) using your unique credentials.
 2. Click the **Devices** icon on the Account Summary page.